Culture of Hong Kong: Other performing arts

-In addition to the above, Hong Kong has different kinds of performing arts, including drama, dance, and theater.
-Hong Kong is home to the first full-time comedy club in Asia, The TakeOut Comedy Club Hong Kong.
-There are also many government-supported theater companies.
-More recently, in 2014, Hong Kong had had its first outdoor Shakespeare festival, Shakespeare in the Port performed at Cyberport.
+In addition to the above, Hong Kong has different kinds of performing arts, including drama, dance, and theatre.
+Hong Kong is home to the first full-time comedy club in Asia: The TakeOut Comedy Club Hong Kong.
+There are also many government-supported theatre companies.
+In 2014, Hong Kong held its first outdoor Shakespeare festival: Shakespeare in the Port which was staged at Cyberport.

-The following performing artist groups originated from and based in Hong Kong have seen modest success even beyond Asia:
+The following performing artist groups (which either originate from Hong Kong, or are based in the territory) have enjoyed modest success outside Asia: